noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - global tables for fully managed multi-region & multi-master deployments
 - auto scaling based on target read/write utilization
 - DAX: the dynamodb accelerator: integrated cache with dynamodb compatible api
+- capture changes with dynamodb streams and index to other data stores

 ### pricing